In an emergency call Triple Zero (000)

 Knowing how to call Triple Zero (000) for a fire emergency can be the difference between life and death, or a building or other property being saved or destroyed.
 The Triple Zero (000) service is the quickest way to get the right resources from emergency services to help you and should be used to contact Police, Fire or Ambulance services in life threatening or time critical situations.

 Calls to Triple Zero (000) are free and can be made from mobile phones, home or work phones or pay phones.

 How to report a fire by calling Triple Zero (000)

 There a few simple steps in making a Triple Zero (000) call to report a fire:

 - Stay calm and call Triple Zero (000) from a safe location.

-- A Telstra operator will ask you if you need Police, Fire or Ambulance.
+- An operator will ask you if you need Police, Fire or Ambulance.
 Say "Fire".
 If you are calling using a mobile or satellite phone the operator will ask you for other location information.